danielmccondochie/scratch-go-service/README.md

 # scratch-go-service
-A simple go mongo CRUD service with docker scratch container as a tiny binary build.
+A simple go service for a tiny binary containerised build.

+To build;

+./setup.sh